-The Director of Emergency Preparedness is responsible for maintaining a District Crisis Management Team consisting of College personnel that are assigned specific emergency roles and responsibilities.
+The Assistant Vice Provost - Emergency Management is responsible for maintaining a District Crisis Management Team consisting of College personnel that are assigned specific emergency roles and responsibilities.
 The District Crisis Management Team consists of a District Incident Commander, Management Group, Public Information Officer, Governmental Liaison Officer, Safety Officer, Planning Section Chief, Operations Section Chief, Logistics Section Chief, and Finance/Administration Section Chief.
 The District Crisis Management Team is required to have a primary and an alternate person for each position.